sagemath/sagewiki_to_gh-2022-10-10/CombinatoricaCompare.md

 == Sage functions ==
 This table lists the functions available in SAGE and the equivalent Combinatorica functions.
 It also has some notes about the implementation and suggestions on how to make SAGE better.

-Note that this is outdated, and many of the features listed here are already implemented.
 ||'''SAGE Class   ''' ||'''      SAGE function    ''' ||'''      Combinatorica   ''' ||'''      Combinatorica Notes     ''' ||'''      SAGE notes      ''' ||
 ||      !GenericGraph || || || || ||
 || ||      add_vertex ||      !AddVertex ||      Can specify coordinates for new vertices || ||